|

 Try them out in selected publications and then see what kind of results they bring.
 You may need to change your copy, your publication - or both - for success.

-Another marketing boost, which has skyrocketed in popularity recently, is to secure a free or low-rate phone number.
+Consider also using a free or low-rate phone number.
 Studies have shown that prospects are seven times more likely to call a low-rate number than one they'll be charged for.
 Shop around, compare rates and read the fine print.

-6. Filling orders Once you've contacted customers and secured orders, you'll need to keep your end of the bargain.
+Once you've contacted customers and secured orders, you'll need to keep your end of the bargain.
 Fulfilment is the process of securing and shipping goods to the customer who's ordered them.
 If you produce your own inventory or you've purchased goods for resale, you'll be responsible for packaging and shipping.

 A dropship arrangement is also possible, where you arrange with the manufacturer to ship direct to the customer.
 However, I would urge caution with regard to dropshipping.
 The companies involved are often unscrupulous and may also not be that efficient.

-7. Taking care of business With fulfilment of your mail-order business's purchases, the marketing loop is complete, right?
+With fulfilment of your mail-order business's purchases, the marketing loop is complete, right?

 Yes and no. Your successful business will include the ongoing issue of customer care and service.
 Satisfied customers will keep buying - and they'll tell others about the experience.